 Users who have the

-privilege can use this statement only to drop accounts that are
+privilege can use this statement to drop accounts that are

-locked (unlocked accounts are presumably user accounts used to
+accounts that are locked (unlocked accounts are presumably user

 Roles named in the